denoland/fresh/docs/examples/using-usecontext.md

 ```

 What we can see here is that an apparently "complexValue" is computed in our
-`handler`, and then passed to our root component.
-We store this value in some
+async server component.
+We store this value in some context, and then add our
-context, and then add our child.
-Note that the child has no knowledge of the
+child.
+Note that the child has no knowledge of the context or value, and then
-context or value, and then adds the grandchild.
-In the grandchild, we extract
+adds the grandchild.
+In the grandchild, we extract the complex value and render
-the complex value and render it.
+it.
 No prop drilling involved!

 When you go to `http://localhost:8000/simple_example` you'll be greeted with a
 page that has the content `this is an expensive value to compute`.